The Lands

 Elemental Flask

-This magical flask of Lehenic origin has a Genie captured in it and if its inscription is deciphered then the Genie will emerge and follow the instructions of its new owner.
+This magical platinum flask of Lehenic origin has a Genie captured in it and if its inscription is deciphered then the Genie will emerge and follow the instructions of its new owner.
 A Genie can only return to its native plane of existence if the object to which it is bound is destroyed.
 A Genie will offer to undertake any task in return for its freedom.
 In contrast a Genie in servitude will only follow commands in the most minimalist and legalistic way.

 Enthralling Chess Set